The White House declined to buy more of the Pfizer coronavirus vaccine. Here’s where it could go instead.

 Canada is set to receive up to 249,000 doses this month, according to the government, though use will be contingent on Health Canada authorization of the vaccine.

-The initial doses will serve as a “dry run” for a larger scale rollout, allowing Canada to test out the logistics of distributing a vaccine that requires extreme cold storage.
+The initial doses will serve as a “dry run” for a larger-scale rollout, allowing Canada to test out the logistics of distributing a vaccine that requires extreme cold storage.

 Canada has purchased 20 million doses, with the option to buy 76 million, according to Pfizer.